-The best way to make sure that your assets are dealt with in the manner that you want it dealt with, is to make a will.
+The best way to make sure that your assets are dealt with in the manner that you want them dealt with is to make a will.
 If you do not leave a will, your assets will be dealt with in terms of the law of intestate succession and persons may inherit your assets that you did not want to inherit from you.

 In your will, you will appoint an Executor.
 The Executor is the person who will take care of all the administrative duties that are required when dealing with your estate after your death.

-There are certain circumstances where the Executor can pay out monies to immediately family for their maintenance, but it is best to make provision for this possible problem.
+There are certain circumstances where the Executor can pay out monies to the immediate family for their maintenance, but it is best to make provision for this possible problem.

 The First Liquidation and Distribution Account must be delivered by the Executor within 6 months after the Letter of Executorship was issued by the Master.